system-transparency/system-transparency/README.md

 ./scripts/make_keys_and_certs.sh
 ```

-The created directory `./keys/` contains:
+Created directorys:
-- `signing_keys/`: Contains the keys for signing the OS package
+- `out/keys/signing_keys/`: Contains the keys for signing the OS package
-- `cpu_keys/`: Contains the keys for using the cpu command for debugging
+- `out/keys/cpu_keys/`: Contains the keys for using the cpu command for debugging

 ### Operating System and OS package
 The operating systems to be used with _System Transparency_ need to be build reproducible.
 Currently, the only supported OS by this tooling is Debian Buster.